Restaurant Email Marketing: 8 Proven Campaigns To Drive More Sales

 Campaign #1: Cart abandonment emails

 Let’s start with our “almost-customers.”
-These are guests who add items to their cart without checking out.
+These are guests who add items to their cart without checking out, and there’s no arguing that abandoned carts could mean money left on the table.

-There’s two things I love about these campaigns.
+There are two things I love about these campaigns.
 First, they work fast.
 My friends Mo and Omar, co-founders of Talkin’ Tacos, send great cart abandonment emails.
 They set these emails up in minutes with Owner, and they now earn shy of $2,450 in new sales per month.

 Second, these emails are simple to make.
 Your copy and visuals can be direct.
 Nothing fancy.
 Just remind guests what they left in their cart and show them a picture.